konaparthijeevitha08/konaparthijeevitha08/README.md

   Currently pursuing B Tech in Computer Science and Engineering at Amrita Viswavidyapeetham, Amritapuri...
   I'm a computer science student passionate about programming and Cloud Computing.
-  Content Writer 🖋.....
   I like to travel.
 I believe travelling gives you a new perspective to everything.
 You get to know a lot about the different cultures, the cuisines,     their       history.I like to explore new things and ready to learn new things .
   I'm an narcissistic one.